By Promod Puri

 Imagination is an inspiring concept which is very natural foresight in the life of an individual as well as the society we belong to.
 Civilizations have been created, nourished, and developed on our ability to contemplate about the future.

 No doubt, anxieties, worries or concerns often become parts of our contemplation, but so do the dreams.
 In this package, destiny is created thru our forward-looking karmas of the present which influence our future.
 Progress comes by prospecting in the future.

 Flights to the future with optimistic imaginations are the thrills and promises of the prospective unknown.

 Prospecting is natural.
 It is a functional activity of our cognitive powers.
 Sighting the future is both a conscious and unconscious activity.
 We can’t stop it while realizing, dealing, or playing with the moments of the present.

 In these moments, our moods also swing like a pendulum, moving back and forth, from past to future while creating new flashes for the present.

-Past, present, and future are interlinked, and complimenting to each other with indelible events, experiences, karmas, and imaginations.
-The act of managing the future involves gathering and distilling the right information from the archives of the past within the time span of the present.
+Past, present, and future are interlinked, and compliments to each other with indelible events, experiences, karmas, and imaginations.
+The act of managing the future involves gathering and distilling the right information from the archives of the past within the period of the present.

-It is our mind which ferries us around for stopovers at our memories, and sojourn us to conceive our imaginations, as well as bringing us back to the present.
+It is our mind which ferries us around for stopovers at our memories and sojourns us to conceive our imaginations, as well as bringing us back to the present.
 And the life’s journey continues while sailing through our past, present, and future.

 Promod Puri is a journalist and writer.
-He is author of “Hinduism Beyond Rituals, Customs And Traditions”, a book which explores the rational, secular and progressive nature of Hinduism.
+He is the author of “Hinduism Beyond Rituals, Customs, And Traditions”, a book which explores the rational, secular and progressive nature of Hinduism.